AJFX-01/trpc/README.md

-Here’s a clean and well-structured README to guide users through configuring and using the Dart and TypeScript parts of your project:

----

 # TRPC Code Generator for Dart and TypeScript

 This project provides a TRPC code generator for Dart, designed to dynamically map TRPC routes from TypeScript to Dart using Freezed classes.
 The tool reads a JSON file that describes your routes and generates Dart classes accordingly.